LagoVista/docs/Messaging/Parsing/ParsingStringMessage.md

 There are two options for parsing a pure string message.
 One is with regular expressions, the second is by using positional attributes.

-For your message, if you select the content type "String with Position", provide a start index and a length in order to extract the field from the string content.
+For your message, select the content type **String with Position** and provide a start index and a length in order to extract the field from the string content.
 If your message uses delimiters, there is a [Parsing Strategy](ParsingDelimitedMessage.md) that will work better for you.